rubenwardy/renewedtab_website/help.md

 Note: If you get the error whilst using the browser extension, there's something _wrong_.
 Please report it below.

+### Why does the extension request to read all the data for a website?

+Some widgets, such as Feed, require loading information from a URL.
+Web browsers tend to have strict permission systems, such that a browser extension needs to request permission to do certain things.
+Contacting a website is one of those things.

+For example, in order to load a news feed from bbc.co.uk, the extension needs to be granted permission to access bbc.co.uk.

+Renewed Tab doesn't read any of your personal information or history for the websites you grant access to.
+It just makes a web request to the website to load the content.

+Example messages:

+> "Renewed Tab" has requested additional permissions.\\
+> It could:
+> - Read and change your data on feeds.bbci.co.uk

+> Renewed Tab requests additional permissions.\\
+> It wants to:
+> - Access your data for feeds.bbci.co.uk

 ### Why does a background that I've blocked still appear?